sitruks/liri-node-app/README.md

 Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-It should run spotify-this-song for "I Want it That Way," as follows the text in random.txt.
+It should run spotify-this-song for "Wake Me Up Before You Go-Go," as follows the text in random.txt.
 Edit the text in random.txt to test out the feature for movie-this and concert-this.
 Currently in random.txt, the following text is there:

-spotify-this-song,"I Want it That Way"

-This would call the spotify-this-song function and pass in "I Want it That Way" as the song.
+###### random.txt
+    spotify-this-song, "Wake Me Up Before You Go-Go"

+# further customization
+**add your own keys to the project**
+-> Create a .env file in the same directory as the rest of the files.

+###### .env

+    '# Spotify API keys'

+    'SPOTIFY_ID=your-spotify-ID-here'

+    'SPOTIFY_SECRET=your-spotify-secret-here'